FutuneAI/ai-visibility-framework/components/structured-data.md

 - Missing required properties for the schema type
 - Incorrect property value types (string where number expected, etc.)
 - Broken `sameAs` URLs (links that don't resolve to the intended entity page)
-- Description fields containing generic or promotional language rather than factual description
+- Description fields containing generic or promotional language rather than factual descriptions

 ---

 ## What Structured Data Does Not Fix

 **Low content density on the page.** Schema.org markup tells AI systems what entity a page is about and where to place it in a knowledge structure.
 It does not make the page's text more semantically relevant to specific queries.
-A page with perfect Organization schema and a generic homepage text will still score low on retrieval candidacy.
+A page with a perfect Organization schema and a generic homepage text will still score low on retrieval candidacy.
 The markup improves entity attribution; the content determines retrieval probability.

 **Absence from external sources.** Schema.org on your own website only affects how your website's content is attributed.
 It has no effect on how third-party sources describe your brand, or on the training data that shapes a model's parametric knowledge of your brand.
 External citation network building is a separate problem from structured data implementation.